 You may not need to worry about heating bills in Phoenix, but the summer AC use might increase your costs a bit.
 If you’re considering relocating to Phoenix, know that those living in a small apartment can expect to pay around $180 a month average, not including internet — higher in the hot summer months, lower in the “winter”.
 Increase the size of the home and, of course, increase the costs.
 Those who must pay water bills can expect rates around $37 a month, and internet costs an average of $50 per month.
 So as you’re calculating your cost of living in Phoenix, consider what type of housing you’ll be pursuing and make a few adjustments from there.

-Hopefully with all of the sunshine and outdoor recreation you won’t need to worry about healthcare, but if your mountain biking excursion lands you at the doctor your bill will likely be a bit lower than the national average.
+Hopefully, with all of the sunshine and outdoor recreation you won’t need to worry about healthcare, but if your mountain biking excursion lands you at the doctor your bill will likely be a bit lower than the national average.
 Everything from doctor copays to a bottle of ibuprofen will cost you a bit less in this Western city, so you can afford to fix your bike and get back out on the trails sooner.

 With Employer Pass programs, ever-expanding routes, and inexpensive passes, the Metro System in Phoenix makes taking public transit incredibly accessible for residents.
-An unlimited day pass on busses, light rail, and LINK costs just $4, and a one-way ride is $2.
+An unlimited day pass on buses, light rail, and LINK costs just $4, and a one-way ride is $2.
 Monthly passes are available as well as student discounts, so you can simplify your transportation needs and get some reading done while you travel.
 If you’ll be driving, gas prices are a tiny bit lower than the national average, and the desert climate means you won’t need to worry about the harsh effects of winter on your vehicle.
 That keeps maintenance costs a bit lower than those colder climates, though you’ll definitely want to make sure your AC is working…

 Still on the fence?
 Have a look at this blog post and ask yourself these ten questions to determine in Phoenix is the city for you.
 When moving in Phoenix, be sure to check out Unpakt’s most recommended movers.